Menu

 Andrew Fish is a painter and printmaker based in Somerville, MA.
 He studied at School of Visual Arts in NYC and received his MFA from Goddard College in VT.
 He has attended several artist residencies including the VT Studio Center, Manship Artists Residency + Studio in Gloucester, MA, Red Gate Gallery, Beijing, China, and Mass MoCA’s Assets for Artists Residency in North Adams, MA.
 He is the recipient of a Mass Cultural Council Finalist award in Painting, a Somerville Arts Council grant, a NY Studio School Award, and a St. Botolph Club Fellowship.
 His work has been exhibited in solo and group shows nationally and internationally including The Painting Center, NYC, Childs Gallery, Boston, MA, Artzu Gallery in Manchester, UK, and Addison Ripley Fine Art in Washington, DC.
 Fish teaches at Massachusetts College of Art and Design in Boston.
 He is originally from VT and attended GIA as a high school student.
 He has also served as an RA and faculty member.
 Fish’s work explores the intersection of abstraction and representation, using the figure to investigate contemporary society and personal experience.

 A native of Hardwick, Vermont, Andy Gagnon has dedicated his life to music.
 Gagnon has worked with the Vermont Jazz Camp, U-32’s summer jazz camp, the Get Thee to the Funnery camp in Barre, and the Green Mountain Youth Symphony Summer C.A.M.P., as well as being a private percussion instructor for many years.
 Gagnon has also served as a mentor for Music-COMP (formerly the Vermont MIDI Project) and as a guest conductor for numerous Vermont district music festivals.
 Gagnon holds a B.S. in Music Education with a concentration in music composition from the University of Vermont, and an M.F.A. in Music Composition from the Vermont College of Fine Arts.
 He regularly performs with The Renegade Groove, LOVECRAFT, The Vermont Jazz Ensemble, and PURPLE feat.
 Craig Mitchell, among many other artists and groups.
-Andy currently lives in Morrisville, Vermont with his wife Leah, their dogs Spock and Kiwi, Minerva the cat, and Poppy Seed the chinchilla.
+Andy currently lives in Morrisville, Vermont with his wife Leah, their dogs Spock and Kiwi, Fable the cat, and Poppy Seed the chinchilla.
 He is the instrumental music teacher at Stowe Elementary, Middle, and High schools.

 Annella Kaine is another one of those multi-hyphenate artists you keep hearing about.
 She runs a small craft stained glass business in her New York City home, with a focus on queering an artform that people most often associate with religious imagery.
 They are also an actor, writer, and audiobook narrator.
 In addition to producing their own work, Annella works in the live interpretation space, using the arts as an educational medium to teach everything from conservation principals to deposition skills for early-career lawyers.
 You can often catch Annella performing with and about animals at the New York Aquarium and The Bronx Zoo, under the umbrella of the Wildlife Conservation Society.